 The objectives are used to formally assess children's scientific understanding.
-At the end of Year 2 children are given an overall Key Stage One grading based on the Performance Descriptors 'Working at the National Standard' or 'Working towards National Standard'.
+At the end of Year 2 children are given an overall Key Stage One grading based on the Performance Descriptors.

 Programmes of Study in Year 1

 - plants

 - animals, including humans

 - everyday materials

 - seasonal changes.